 For classroom visitations, Edison has defined a reasonable amount of time to be 48 school hours.
-Visitors are responsible for arranging an agreed upon time with their child's teacher.

 Small Children

 Small children are not allowed on campus without permission from the principal.
 Students who are parents may bring babies or small children to school only if they are enrolled in the Head Start or Preschool programs.
 The school or any of its staff are not responsible for any injuries that may occur.